bodywork-ml/bodywork-batch-job-project/README.md

 ## Run the Job

-To test the batch-job workflow, using a workflow-controller running on your local machine and interacting with your k8s cluster, run,
+To test the batch-job workflow, using a workflow-controller running on your local machine and interacting with your Kubernetes cluster, run,

 ```shell
 $ bodywork workflow \